BioDataFuse/biohackarvix-2023/paper/paper.md

 # Introduction

 As part of the Biohackathon Europe 2023 in Barcelona, Spain, a dedicated team of seven participants collaborated on Project 17, titled "Extending interoperability of experimental data using modular queries across biomedical resources".
+Within this project, the team developed a tool named BioDataFuse to seamlessly integrate data resources on-the-fly, establish a modular framework for data wrangling, create context-specific knowledge graphs, apply the WYSIWYG approach, allowing users to choose their desired data sources, and support graph-based analysis.
+This tool comprises of a Python package (pyBiodatafuse), serving as the back end supporting various tool functionalities, and a user interface acting as the front end.

-This project was multifaceted, aiming to address three key objectives in order to advance the capabilities of the pyBioDatafuse package.
-Firstly, part of the team set out to explore new data sources, subsequently creating annotator modules that adhered to the established structure within the pyBioDatafuse package.
-These annotators sought to enhance the package's capabilities by integrating diverse and valuable data sources.
+This project was multifaceted and  and throughout the hacking week, our objectives were to address four key acpects to advance the capabilities of the pyBiodatafuse package.
+Firstly, part of the team set out to explore new data sources, subsequently creating annotator modules that adhered to the established structure within the pyBiodatafuse package.
+These annotators sought to enhance the package's capabilities by integrating diverse and valuable biomedical data sources.
 The second major goal of the project was to devise a robust mechanism for transforming the resulting data frame from the annotation phase into a graph data structure.
 This intermediary step was carefully designed to be Python-native, enabling flexible programmable filtering and manipulation of the graph.
 Simultaneously, the graph structure was envisioned to be serializable into other formats compatible with third-party software, specifically, Cytoscape and Neo4j.
 This design aimed to achieve a balance between the flexibility of Python-native manipulation and the robust visualization and analytical capabilities offered by widely-used platforms like Cytoscape [@usesMethodIn:Shannon2003] and Neo4j [@usesMethodIn:noauthororeditorneo4j].
-Furthermore, the team's third objective was to extend the capabilities of pyBioDataFuse with visualization functions, leveraging the Matplotlib [@usesMethodIn:Hunter2007] Python package.
+Furthermore, the team's third objective was to extend the capabilities of pyBiodatafuse with visualization functions, leveraging the Matplotlib [@usesMethodIn:Hunter2007] Python package.
+Lastly, the team aimed to support more types of input, including metabolite and the output of differential expression analysis.
+While at the beginning, only a list of genes can be accepted as input.

-**WRITE A BIT MORE TEXT ON** the ultimate goal of making pyBioDataFuse a comprehensive toolkit for exploring, analyzing, and visualizing biomedical data across diverse biomedical resources + interoperability + modularity.
+The ultimate goal of the BioDataFuse project is to evolve into a comprehensive toolkit that empowers users to explore, interpret, and visualize biomedical data seamlessly across a myriad of diverse biomedical resources.
+By fostering interoperability, BioDataFuse ensures that users can effortlessly navigate and extract meaningful insights from a wide array of biomedical resources.

-# pyBioDatafuse framework
+# BioDataFuse framework

+The BioDataFuse include four main components:
+1. Data Harmonizer
+2. Data Annotators
+3. Graph Generaror
+4. Graph Analyzer

-# Data Harmonizers
+## Data Harmonizer

 BridgeDb ... [@usesMethodIn:Willighagen2022BridgeDb] ...

-There was an issue when in case of one-to-many mappings in BridgeDb (eg. HGCN to UniProt TrEMBL) (`collapse_data_sources`) returned multiple rows in a dataframe for single queried identifier.
-After the fix the method drops rows wiht duplicate identifiers and and response body.
-It also drops rows with duplicate identifier and empty response body.
-There is still potentiall for it to return multiple rows with duplicate identifiers and non-duplicate non-empty response body.
-This issue have not been seen while testing, but it will need to be solved in the future.

-# Data Annotators
+## Data Annotators

 During the hackathon, we built a larger number of biomedical data annotators that allowed for performing modular queries simulatenouly from the these resources.
 Below we provide a detailed overview on the data annotators we developed along with their capabilities:

-## Wikidata annotator
+### Wikidata annotator

 A annotator for Wikidata was developed.
 It support extraction of literature and cellular components information about genes.
 The first method (`get_gene_literature`) returns the PubMed and Wikidata identifiers for the article that has the gene or encoded protein as main subject.
 The second method (`get_gene_cellular_component`) returns the Wikidata identifier and label of the cellular component as well as its Gene Ontology term.

 Technically, the annotator runs a SPARQL query against the [Wikidata Query Service](https://query.wikidata.org/).
 Genes and proteins are found based on the NBCI Gene identifier.
 It takes advantage of earlier work to include genes and proteins to Wikidata [@usesDataFrom:Waagmeester2020Wikidata].

-## Bgee annotator
+### Bgee annotator

 An annotator for Bgee [@usesDataFrom:Bastian2020] was developed.
 It supports retrieving the expression level score and confidence from the [Bgee SPARQL endpoint](https://www.bgee.org/resources/sparql) for a given set of genes and anatomical entities where the genes might be expressed.
 The SPARQL endpoint is queried using Ensembl identifiers for genes and the anatomical entity names in plain text.

-## MolMeDB annotator
+### MolMeDB annotator
 An annotator for MolMeDB was developed [@usesDataFrom:Juracka2019MolMeDB].
 It supports extraction of information on transporter inhibitors.

 First method (`get_gene_mol_inhibitor`) takes gene or protein identifiers as an input and outputs inhibitors.
 Inhibitor is described by name, SMILES, InChIKey and external identifiers (Pubchem Compound, ChEMBL Compound, ChEBI, DrugBank, MolMeDB molecule) where applicable.
 Part of output is DOI and PMID identifier for data source.